 Description of the Greening Livestock Dairy Household Survey

 The empirical basis of the model is derived from parameters obtained from a household survey conducted in the SHDC during 2017/2018 (GLDHS, 2018).
-The survey was conducted as part of the greening livestock project (ref).
-The stated goal of the project is the identification of appropriate incentives for the implementation, monitoring, reporting, and verification of low emissions development pathways in the livestock sector in East Africa.
+The survey was conducted as part of the Greening Livestock project (ref).
+The goal of the project is the identification of appropriate incentives for the implementation, monitoring, reporting, and verification of low emissions development pathways in the livestock sector in East Africa.
 The survey was designed to provide a comprehensive baseline assessment of biophysical and socioeconomic factors relevant to the determination of the mitigation potential of GHG emissions from livestock production, including cattle ownership, feeding practices, reproductive and health practices, grazing and feed production practices.
-In order for identification of potential means of promoting the adoption of emissions reducing practices, a series of modules were designed with the purpose of identifying potential constraints and tradeoffs associated with adoption of such practices.
-This included household livelihood strategies, including home food production, sources of income from farm production as well as off farm income, a dietary diversity index, asset endowments, participation in extension services and farm co-operatives, and detailed labour input schedules for crop and livestock activities.
+A series of modules were designed with the purpose of identifying potential constraints and trade-offs associated with adoption of intensification practices.
+This included household livelihood strategies, home food production, sources of income from farm production and off farm income, a dietary diversity index, asset endowments, participation in extension services and farm co-operatives, and detailed labour input schedules for crop and livestock activities.
 A total of ___ households were surveyed across 5 administrative regions (Mbeya, Morogoro, Iringa, Njombe and Rukwa) in the southern highlands.
 The sampling procedure involved selecting villages and wards within each region, and then randomly selecting households within each village and ward.
-Only households owning either local (Bos Indicus) or improved (Bos Indicus x Bos Taurus) cattle responded to the survey.
+Only households owning either local (Bos indicus) or improved (Bos indicus x Bos taurus) cattle responded to the survey.
 A typology is developed whereby households are stratified by both livestock production system and cattle ownership.
 Households are identified as falling into one of two livestock production systems based on Robinson et al. (2011): mixed, crop-livestock or grassland based livestock systems.
-Households for which greater than 50% of cattle owned are improved (those having at least some genetics from Bos Taurus) are categorized as intensive households, whereas those owning 50% or greater of cattle as local (Bos Indicus) are categorized as traditional.
+Households for which greater than 50% of cattle owned are improved (those having at least some genetics from Bos taurus) are categorized as intensive households, whereas those owning 50% or greater of cattle as local (Bos indicus) are categorized as traditional.
 The resulting four household types are shown in Table 1.

 Figure 1: Systems diagram of farm household